-John is the Executive Chairman of European Wealth Group and an executive director and founder shareholder of European Wealth Management Group.
+John is the Executive Chairman of European Wealth Group and an executive director of European Wealth Management Group.
 John was previously the founding Chief Executive of Ashcourt.
 He has over 30 years' experience of managing institutional and private client investments, and the management and acquisition of wealth management businesses.

-He began his career with Hill Samuel Investment Management and became a director of Abtrust Fund Managers (now Aberdeen Asset Managers) where he specialised in managing European equities before establishing the investment function for Brachers solicitors which subsequently became the founder of the Ashcourt Group.
-He is also on the Boards of three UK charities and a non executive director of AIM listed Hermes Pacific Investments Plc.
+He began his career with Hill Samuel Investment Management and became a director of Abtrust Fund Managers (now Aberdeen Asset Managers) where he specialised in managing European equities before establishing the investment function for Brachers which subsequently demerged into the Ashcourt Group.
+He is also on the Boards of two UK charities.